RascalSoftware/RAT-Docs/source/advanced/events.rst

 Plot Event
 ==========
 The plot event contains intermediate results from the calculation.
 As shown in the example above, a good use case for this data is live plotting while the simulation is running.
 The frequency of the plot events can be controlled from the controls class, see :ref:`frequencyLivePlot` from more information.
-This event is supported by Simplex and DE algorithms.
-The event data is a structure with the fields described below
+This event is supported by the Simplex and DE algorithms.
+The event data is a structure with the fields described below:

 Fields in plot event
 ********************